Pepetka/tsro/README.md

 #### `--no-ignoreLibImports`

-By default, tsro skips imports from libraries (node_modules) to avoid resolution errors — in some cases, the tool may incorrectly determine that a library doesn’t exist or doesn’t export the used entity.
+By default, tsro skips imports from libraries to avoid resolution errors — in some cases, the tool may incorrectly determine that a library doesn’t exist or doesn’t export the used entity.
 The `--no-ignoreLibImports` flag disables this behavior and enables analysis of library imports.

 > [!WARNING]